 Grave / Panel Ref.: Old Plot, South Border, Grave 31.

 (N.B.
-William may never have actually been in Ruskington, but his father, John Pattinson was born in Ruskington in 1870 and died there in the April quarter 1939, although lived in many other places in between.
+William may never have actually been to Ruskington, but his father, John Pattinson was born in Ruskington in 1870 and died there in the April quarter 1939, although he lived in many other places in between.
 The Pattinson family were well-known in the village, indeed one of the largest graves in the village Cemetery covers 12 plots and is marked by a granite obelisk.
 See: Ruskington Cemetery, Old Plot, South Border, Graves 25 – 34.)

 In 1901 (Census RG 13/1150) the family were living at 19 Craven Road, Reading, Berkshire.
 The 1911 Census (RG 14/5119) shows William a boarder at The Brighton College School For Youths, Eastern Road, Brighton.
 Internet records show a number of ex-pupils from this College enlisting as Officers as the War progressed.

 On 8 October 1918 William married Dorothy Violet Saunders at St Matthias Church, Earls Court, Kensington, London.
 No record has been found of any children of the marriage.